mtruj013/mtruj013/README.md

 Hi, I'm MariaPaula!
 I'm a full stack web developer who passionate about creating high quality websites and applications with technologies like HTML, CSS, JavaScript, and Python.

-- 🔭 I'm currently working on completing my final project for Lambda School, [Human Rights First](https://github.com/Lambda-School-Labs/human-rights-first-fe-c)
+- 🔭 I'm currently on the job hunt!
-- 🌱 I'm learning how to use amCharts, React-Query, and AWS.
+- 🌱 I'm learning how to use React-Native.
 - 📫 Reach me at mptruj015@gmail.com | [LinkedIn](https://www.linkedin.com/in/mariapaula-trujillo/)

 ### 🛠 &nbsp;Tech Stack